 5.4.
 Stop Loss Placement

-Effective risk management is vital, and your stop loss placement should depend on which entry strategy you chose.
-The goal is to place it where the trade setup is proven “wrong,” establishing a clear invalidation exit point.
+Effective risk management is vital, and your stop loss (SL) placement should depend on which entry strategy you chose.

 - Conservative SL: Place it just above the second peak or the nearest supply zone.
 If price breaks this high, the reversal pattern has failed.

-- Aggressive SL: Place it just above the breakout candle (for Strategy 1) or the rejection candle (for strategy 2) to keep the risk tight.
+- Aggressive SL: Place it just above the breakout candle (for Strategy 1), the rejection candle (for Strategy 2), or right above Peak 2 (for Strategy 3) to keep the risk tight.

 5.5.
 Take Profit Targets